JRPerrenoud/free-genai-bootcamp-2025/lang_portal/frontend-technical-spec.md

 ### Study Activities Launch '/study_activities/:id/launch'

 #### Purpose
-The purpose of this page is to show launch a study activity
+The purpose of this page is to launch a study activity

 #### Components